petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/option-api-basics.md

 | `OptionResource optionResource = builder.authentication(...).build();` | Use basic authentication and generate a `OptionResource` service instance. |
 | `optionResource.postOption(...);`                                      | Call the `optionResource.postOption` method and pass the data to post.     |

 The project includes the `com.liferay.headless.commerce.admin.catalog.client.jar` file as a dependency.
-You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).
+You can find client JAR dependency information for all REST applications in the API Explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).

 ```{note}
 The `main` method's comment demonstrates running the class.